battleoverflow/stience/README.md

 ### Usage

-NOTE: All versions prior to `v0.0.7` will not work.
+NOTE: All versions before `v0.0.7` will not work.

 Install the CLI tool globally:
 ```bash